arturwojnar/hermes/docs/pages/pulsar.md

 It's the issue of accessing the same resource by multiple processes or resource synchronization.
 One of the solutions is [a mutex (binary variation of a semaphore)](<https://en.wikipedia.org/wiki/Lock_(computer_science)#:~:text=In%20computer%20science%2C%20a%20lock,threads%20of%20execution%20at%20once>).

+## Mutex based on an Exclusive topic

-We can use Apache Pulsar and an Exclusive subscription.
+We can use Apache Pulsar and an Exclusive subscription to simulate a mutex behaviour.

+<<< @/../examples/pulsar/pulsar-mutex.ts

+## Defining some events

-<<< @/../examples/pulsar-mutex.ts
+<<< @/../examples/events.ts

 ## One partition example

+First, define a function that will continously send events based on `Hermes` instance:

+<<< @/../examples/pulsar/do-publishing.ts

+Secondly, we want to know whether the events are actually sent to the Pulsar:

+<<< @/../examples/pulsar/do-receiving.ts

+And the final wrap-up:

-<<< @/../examples/pulsar-one-partition-mutex.ts
+<<< @/../examples/pulsar/pulsar-one-partition-mutex.ts